-Fig. 7 Example of ChatPPG Interpretability and Transparent Response (This figure demonstrates ChatPPG transparent approach to evaluating a player’s skill level.
+Fig. 7 Example of ChatPPG Interpretability and Transparent Response (This figure demonstrates ChatPPG's transparent approach to evaluating a player’s skill level.
 By analyzing structured data such as speed, agility, and stroke quality, the system provides detailed explanations for its conclusions, ensuring its outputs are interpretable and evidence-based.)

 ChatPPG analyzes data such as speed, agility, stroke quality, and footwork in this example, mapping these metrics to a modified version of the International Table Tennis Federation (ITTF) rating system.
 For instance, the system evaluates speed using average forward and sideways velocities (0.02 km/h and 0.01 km/h, respectively), categorizing the player as a beginner (ITTF rating: E+).
 Similarly, it assesses agility through overall movement speed (0.03 km/h), identifying moderate agility and assigning a beginner-intermediate rating.
 Stroke quality is analyzed based on cell ratios and stroke patterns, revealing a balanced technique but highlighting areas such as caloric efficiency that require improvement.
 ChatPPG provides users with transparent, evidence-based evaluations by correlating these metrics with established benchmarks.